feredean/node-api-starter/README.md

 The approach chosen for this project is to:

 1. Add a `NODE_PATH` env variable that points to the `dist` folder.
 The path will be taken from an env variable in the system.
-For deployment we will later set the path in the Dockerfile after copying over the dist.
+For deployment the path will be set in the Dockerfile after copying over the dist.

     ```json
         "watch-node": "NODE_PATH=$STARTER_PATH nodemon dist/server.js"